douglasgreen/codesmith/docs/grammar.md

 A word is an alphanumeric expression starting with a letter.
 A word can also be a series of words separated by dots, like obj.func or Name1.Name2.Name3.

-An number is a optionally signed integer or a float with optional exponential notation.
+An number is a optionally signed integer or a float optionally followed by:
+- exponential notation (e+/-int)
+- percent (%)
+- unit name (alphabetic)

 A block is a left curly brace, followed by one or more statements, followed by a right curly brace.